davidekechi/license-service/README.md

 php artisan key:generate

 # Configure database in .env
-# Then run migrations
+# Then run migrations and seed test data
-php artisan migrate
+php artisan migrate --seed

+# Check system health
+http://localhost:8000/health # See /docs/MONITORING.md for more observability information

+# Import postman collections in /docs using the POSTMAN_SETUP.md as guide

 ## Database Schema